RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/PerturbBundleMover.md

 <b>delta_t</b>: A value to offset the helix by a certain number of amino acid residues along its direction of propagation (i.e. along the helix-of-helices path through space).<br/>
 <b>z1_offset</b>: A value to offset the helix by a certain number Angstroms along the minor helix axis (i.e. a helical path through space).
 Note that the distance is measured along the z-axis (not along the helical path).
 Inverted helices are shifted in the opposite direction.<br/>
 <b>z0_offset</b>: A value to offset the helix by a certain number Angstroms along the major helix axis (i.e. a straight path through space).
 Inverted helices are shifted in the opposite direction.<br/>
+<b>epsilon</b>: A value to squash the bundle laterally, which is useful for generating beta-barrels.
+A value of 1.0 (the default) yields a bundle with a circular cross-section, and simplifies the generating equations to the original Crick equations.
+A value between 0.5 and 1.0 is recommended for a slightly squashed bundle or beta-barrel.
+The cross section is not a true ellipse, but rather the shape that results from the expression r=(1-epsilon)/2*(cos(2*theta)+1)+epsilon, where r is the radius and theta is the angle to the x-axis.
+Values outside of the range [0.5,1.0] are not recommended.<br/>

 ##See Also